open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### StateSet

 An [OpenMetrics StateSet](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) metric MUST be converted to an OTLP Gauge.
-An OpenMetrics StateSet can be thought of as a special-case of the OpenMetrics Gauge which has a 0 or 1 value, and has one metric for every possible state.
+An OpenMetrics StateSet can be thought of as a special-case of the OpenMetrics Gauge which has a 0 or 1 value, and has one metric point for every possible state.

 #### Unknown-typed